docs4class/372/_book/115-linear_regression.md

 - KNN
 - Residual standard error
 - F-statistic
-- Explain the point o Fihure 3.1
+- Explain the point of Figure 3.1

 2. In `m1`, below, which variables are significant predictors of Balance?
 How do you know?